Cuesta College Smoke Free

 - Smoke-free campus policies have been proven to decrease smoking prevalence in students, to decrease the number of cigarettes used by those who smoke, and to increase favorable attitudes toward regulation of tobacco.
 These policies influence students’ perceptions about peer smoking (i.e. social norms).
 Students become less convinced that other students are tobacco users and are less likely to use tobacco based on misperceptions about a high smoking prevalence among their peers.

-- Historically, most tobacco users started smoking or using smokeless tobacco before the age of 18.
-During the last 20 years, this pattern of new addiction has been changing.
+- During the last 20 years, this pattern of new addiction has been changing.
 A recent study found one-fifth of smokers reported starting after the age of 18.
 Among individuals who started using tobacco before 18, regular or daily smoking was not established until the ages of 20 or 21.

 - Internal tobacco industry documents support this belief and argue the transition from experimentation to a “confirmed” smoker can occur up to the age of 25.
 The college years have been identified as a time of increased risk for smoking initiation and transition into regular tobacco use.